Beliavsky/Fortran-code-on-GitHub/README.md

 [fishman](https://github.com/dongli/fishman): generate Spherical Centroidal Voronoi Tessellation (SCVT) mesh for using in geophysical modeling, by dongli

 [foap4](https://github.com/jannisteunissen/foap4): combines [p4est: Parallel Adaptive Mesh Refinement on Forests of Octrees](https://www.p4est.org/) with OpenAcc and Fortran, by Jannis Teunissen.
 The goal is to build a simple and compact code for numerical simulations on quadtrees/octrees, using multiple GPUs.

+[fvtkhdf](https://github.com/nncarlson/fvtkhdf): library providing a high-level, object-oriented interface for generating VTKHDF files, a relatively new HDF5-based VTK file format used by ParaView, by Neil Carlson.
+It is designed for high-performance computing (HPC) applications, offering robust MPI-parallel output via HDF5, while also supporting serial workflows.

 [geompack](https://github.com/jchristopherson/geompack): modernization by Jason Christopherson of the [GEOMPACK](https://www.sciencedirect.com/science/article/abs/pii/0961355291900364) Fortran 77 library by Barry Joe for computing Delaunay triangulations